A-A-Y-U-S-H-04/Image-Manipulation-/Self Evaluation Rubric (3).md

 For each of the following, put an 'X' inside the square brackets if it applies.

 - [x] I demonstrate consideration of the potential users of my project.
-- [ ] My project is visually coherent.
+- [x ] My project is visually coherent.
-- [ ] My project was developed thoughtfully.
+- [x ] My project was developed thoughtfully.
-- [ ] I envision this project as being something beyond an academic exercise.
+- [x ] I envision this project as being something beyond an academic exercise.

 ### Diligence (HiD)